cdoremus/MyNotes/Spanish Verbs.md

 *Tenía malas notas y pensaba siempre en chicas lindas.*
 I had bad grades, and I used to always think about pretty girls.

+**Review the use of the pretérito imperfecto**

+Use the pretérito imperfecto in the past to:
+- describe what someone was doing in the past
+- describe actions that were already in progress
+- describe actions that occur at the same time
+-

 [[#Table of Contents]]

 # Present Perfect (pretérito perfecto)

 The pretérito perfecto, also known as the Spanish present perfect tense, is ***used to describe actions in the past that have a connection to the present moment***.
-This tense is formed by conjugating the verb "haber" in the present tense and adding the past participle of the main verb.
+This ***tense is formed by conjugating the verb "haber" in the present tense and adding the past participle of the main verb***.
 For example, "He comido paella hoy" (I have eaten paella today) illustrates an action that is part of recent experiences and still connected to the present.

 ### Haber present tense conjugación
 yo he